hmisty/quicklojure/README.md

 # Quicklojure

-Quicklojure aims to be the quickest, most intuitive and painless clojure distribution with lots of good ones pre-packaged for anyone to start with.
+Quicklojure aims to be the quickest, most intuitive and painless clojure distribution with good ones pre-packaged for anyone to start with.

 Three great virtues of a programmer: laziness, impatience, and hubris. -- Larry Wal